How Do Car Title Loans Work?

 Remember that on the other end of the phone is a not a mean collector but a person just like you.
 If you talk in a nice voice and you do not act aggressively or evasive, you will find a nice voice talking back to you.

-The best way to avoid repossession is to keep the money flowing back to the lender…. even in small amounts.
+If you don’t want to end up losing your car, the best way to avoid repossession is to keep the money flowing back to the lender…. even in small amounts.
 That shows you are trying.
 Even if it is partial payments, those small payments will help you in your conversations with the lender.
 They would rather repo a car from a person who is intentionally doing everything they can to avoid the repo by lying about their identity or making sure that they have no way to find the car.
-Although that may work in the short run, the law is on the car title loan lenders’ side.

 |1.
 First, if you have not defaulted on the loan that means you still have time.
 Try to catch up on your payments.|